tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 ## Things to explore

 # Overview

-* Polya 6 volumes work
+* Pólya 6 volumes work
 	1. How to Solve It
 	2. Mathematics and Plausible Reasoning (2 volumes)
 	3. Induction and Analogy in Mathematics